jianyangg/SyncUp/README.md

 <img src="https://i.imgur.com/vbjYKLQ.png" width="400" />

-- For Milestone 2, we have only worked with Google Calendar API, so it is best advised to Sign In With Google, otherwise the features would not work as expected.
+- As our app synchronises events using the Google Calendar API, users are required to Sign In With Google for the features would not work as expected.

 <img src="https://i.imgur.com/ZYSgZ3C.jpg" width="400" />